cswclui/katacoda-scenarios-1/msdb-004/step03.md

 The code at `Line 58` does the work of publishing a message that describes the new `Order` data to the topic, `OnNewOrder` in message broker.

-At this point we've used `Mediator.setOrder(inputOrder)` toadd incoming `order` to the `write` data source and sent a message to parties interested in and subscribed to the topic `OnNewOrder`.
+At this point we've used `Mediator.setOrder(inputOrder)` to add incoming `order` data to the `write` data source and send a message to parties interested in and subscribed to the topic `OnNewOrder`.
 The last piece of th puzzle is to see how the message is consumed by the microservice.
-This work id done by the class `ReadDataManager`.
+This work is done by the class `ReadDataManager`.
 The `ReadDataManager` encapsulates `write` and `read` activities to the `read` data source.
 It also subscribes to the topic named, `OnNewOrder` on the message broker.

 Let's exit `vi` to get out of the file, `mediator/Mediator.ts` and then take a look at `ReadDataManager`.